Home | Browse Topics | Criminal & traffic law | Common crimes | The shop’s powers and your rights

 Trespass Act 1980, ss 3, 4, 11

 Yes.
-A shop is private property and the owner or manager can refuse to allow you to enter or can ask you to leave once you’re inside, so long as they don’t breach the anti-discrimination laws in doing this (see the chapter “Discrimination”).
+A shop is private property and the owner or manager can refuse to allow you to enter or can ask you to leave once you’re inside, so long as they don’t breach the anti-discrimination laws in doing this (see: “Discrimination”).
 If you stay in the shop after you’ve been told to leave, you’re committing the criminal offence of trespass.

 The courts can also give you a warning to stay out of the shop if you’re convicted of trespassing, and the same two-year ban will apply.

-If you commit any of those trespass offences, you can be fined up to $1,000 or jailed for up to three months.
+If you commit any of those trespass offences, you can be fined up to $1,000 or imprisoned for up to three months.

 Did this answer your question?